cvf-bcn-gituser/bass-critic/README.md

 ## TBD. (the cleanup work in progress issues are)

+stemStatistics output for the SOP needs to be modified to include onsets only.

 Harmonize suffices( bjean, billie,...??)
 Move Energy Checker Algorithm out of the Metrics file.
 Remove redundant functions.